HazyResearch/flash-fft-conv/README.md

 ## Input Requirements and Notes
 Currently, we have a few requirements on the inputs to the interface:
 * We assume that the input `u` has shape `(B, H, L)`, and the kernel `k` has shape `(H, L)`.
+* We only support fp16 and bf16 for now.
+We generally find bf16 more stable during training.
 * These inputs must be contiguous in GPU memory (`u.is_contiguous()` should be True).
 * The FFT size (`seqlen` that `FlashFFTConv` is initialized with) must be a power of two between 256 and 4,194,304.
 * For FFT sizes larger than 32,768, `H` must be a multiple of 16.